At the WWDC

 5. Family sharing

 In family sharing, you can set up upto six devices, to share things like photos, reminders, calendar, and also your books, shows and music.

-devices can be billed to the same registered credit card, and if you've flagged users as kids, they can't buy anything without the person, whose card is registered, getting a notification.
+All the devices can be billed to the same registered credit card, and if you've flagged users as kids, they can't buy anything without the person, whose card is registered, getting a notification.

 6. Interactive notifications and widgets